Frequently asked questions

 The selection procedures are the same for all students.
-The only difference is that the Unit advises government school principals about the students from their school who have applied.
-Parents of students from non-government schools must ask their principals to complete the principal’s page (emailed with their application confirmation) and then must ensure it is returned to the Unit.
-In circumstances where this is not possible you should submit a letter of explanation to the Unit.
+The only difference is that the Team advises government school principals about the students from their school who have applied.
+Parents of students from non-government schools must ask their principals to complete the 'Principal’s page for the provision of information' (emailed to parents with their application confirmation) and then must ensure it is returned to the Team.

-Encourage your child to use the sample tests on the Unit’s website to practise answering the questions on the sample answer sheet.
-Students will also be given practice questions before the test begins.
-See sample tests on 'The test' page.
+Encourage your child to use the sample tests on the Department’s website to practise answering the questions on the sample answer sheet.
+See the sample test papers.

 The Department of Education does not endorse coaching for the Opportunity Class Placement Test.